magnesj/ResInsight/docs/Completions.md

        Well Path A     7          1.50000     0.00008      /
     /

-The parameters exported in the WEGVALV keword are
+The parameters exported in the WEGVALV keyword are
 - **Well Name** -- The name of the well
 - **Seg No** -- Segment number along the well
 - **Cv** -- The ICD Flow Coefficient, as entered by the user
-- **Ac** -- the total ICD area per sub, calculated as the area per ICD (given by the orifice radius) multiplied with the number of icds per Sub.
+- **Ac** -- the total ICD area per sub, calculated as the area per ICD (given by the orifice radius) multiplied with the number of icd per Sub.